kanokidotorg/kanoki-blog/_posts/2019/09/2019-09-04-pandas-groupby-tutorial.md

 ## **Pandas groupby aggregate multiple columns using Named Aggregation**

 As per the Pandas Documentation,To support column-specific aggregation with control over the output column names, pandas accepts the special syntax in GroupBy.agg(), known as “named aggregation”, where
-1\.
-The keywords are the output column names
+1. The keywords are the output column names
-2\.
-The values are tuples whose first element is the column to select and the second element is the aggregation to apply to that column.
-Pandas provides the pandas.NamedAgg namedtuple with the fields \['column', 'aggfunc'\] to make it clearer what the arguments are.
+2. The values are tuples whose first element is the column to select and the second element is the aggregation to apply to that column.
+Pandas provides the pandas.NamedAgg namedtuple with the fields ['column', 'aggfunc'] to make it clearer what the arguments are.
 As usual, the aggregation can be a callable or a string alias.

 So we can specify for each column what is the aggregation function we want to apply and give a customize name to it.